Be All that You Can Be – or Just Be

 Choices

 First, we have too many choices.
-I will never forget during my psychology course in medical school that volunteers’ anxiety was equally as high when given an equivalent choice about positive options or negative ones?
+I will never forget during my psychology course in medical school learned that volunteers’ anxiety was as high when given choices about equivalent positive or negative options.
 Humans have trouble with choice and we don’t like feeling anxious.

 Trapped by success